pylondata/pyloncoin/doc/on-proof-of-cooperation.md

 After examining the blockchain history all CVNs broadcast their vote about who should create the next block by signing the hashed concatenation of the last blockhash and the CVN ID.
 We use an EC-Schnorr multi signature algorithm for best efficiency.
 Every CVN creates a partial signature which it then sends to the network.
 These partial signatures are validated and relayed by every node.
 When a CVN creates a block it combines all these signatures into one and incorporates this combined signature into the new block along with information about which CVNs co-signed.
 Finally, the block creator signs the resulting blockhash with a standard EC-Schnorr signature to prove that it was the creator.
 This block signature also goes into the block.

 ### The block factory
-Like miners in the Bitcoin network CVNs create the blocks in the FairCoin network.
+Like miners in the Bitcoin network CVNs create the blocks in the Pyloncoin network.
 In contrast to Bitcoin the block hash has no special meaning and does not have any special property like starting with a certain amount of zero bits.
 When the target block spacing time is up the CVN that was determined in the consensus process creates the block by storing pending transactions and the multisignature of all CVNs (the actual proof of cooperation) in the block.
 It then signs the blockhash.
 The resulting signature is also added to the block.

 ## Code overview
 Most of the core PoC logic is located in the file src/poc.cpp.
 The classes of most of the PoC related functionality are defined in src/primitives/cvn.h.
 Blocks are created in src/blockfactory.cpp (derived from miner.cpp).